-- Remind any doctor or dentist you visit that you or your child are using CRESEMBA. - Make sure you follow your doctor's instructions and keep all appointments, including blood tests. - Your doctor should monitor the function of your or your child's liver and kidneys using blood tests. - If you or your child are about to have any blood tests, tell your doctor that you or your child are taking this medicine.
+- Remind any doctor or dentist you visit that you are using CRESEMBA. - Make sure you follow your doctor's instructions and keep all appointments, including blood tests.

+Your doctor should monitor the function of your liver and kidneys using blood tests.

+If you are about to have any blood tests, tell your doctor that you are taking this medicine.